-With Mexican hospitals realizing the potential in foreign markets, the treatments and hospital standards for weight loss surgery in Tijuana are almost similar to that in the US.
-Moreover, most people end up saving around 40-70 percent with the low cost of gastric sleeve in Mexico as compared to gastric sleeve in San Diego.
+The Mexican hospitals have realized the potential in foreign markets, and the treatments and hospital standards for weight loss surgery in Tijuana are almost similar to that in the US.
+Moreover, most people end up saving almost 40-70 percent with the low cost of gastric sleeve in Mexico as compared to gastric sleeve in San Diego.
 Tijuana, being just across the border, is a popular destination for many gastric sleeve surgery seekers.
 Here’s what you need to know.

 How much does Gastric Sleeve Cost in Tijuana, Mexico?

 With the special packages in place, gastric sleeve surgery prices begin from $3,995 in Tijuana, Mexico, as opposed to $14,900 in the United States.
 The packages are inclusive of:

 For more details, please fill out the quote form on this page for a free estimate.

 Mexico Bariatric Services has helped hundreds find success with vertical sleeve gastrectomy.
 Check out this review video in which one of our clients, Milissa, talks about her 92-lb weight loss journey:

 What Steps are Involved in the Procedure?